This integration is Bi-directional; data can be sent both in and out of Heap.

-Flow Aborted: Fired when there is a “fatal” error that prevents starting or completing a flow.
-If this event is fired before the first step is started, then Flow Started should not be fired.
+Flow Aborted: Fired when there’s a “fatal” error that prevents starting or completing a flow.
+If this event is fired before the first step is started, then Flow Started shouldn’t be fired.
 This should be fired after the Flow Error event.

 Step Started: Fired when the step-group is run or displayed on the page.
-If this event is fired, then the Step Aborted and Step Error events should not be fired.
+If this event is fired, then the Step Aborted and Step Error events shouldn’t be fired.
 This should be fired before Step Child Activated or Step Child Recovered events are fired.

 Step Skipped: Fired when the user chooses to skip a step-group or flow.
 This should be fired before the Flow Skipped event.

-Step Aborted: Fired when there is a “fatal” error that prevents starting or completing a step-group.
-If this event is fired before we show the step-group, then Step Started should not be fired.
+Step Aborted: Fired when there’s a “fatal” error that prevents starting or completing a step-group.
+If this event is fired before we show the step-group, then Step Started shouldn’t be fired.
 This should be fired before the Flow Aborted event.